You searched on: Author: Peter Vallone

-Kristen E. Lewis, Carolyn R Hill, Peter M Vallone, John M Butler
+Kristen E. Lewis, Carolyn R Steffen, Peter M Vallone, John M Butler

 Recently, the European Network of Forensic Science Institutes voted to adopt five additional STR loci (D12S391, D1S1656, D2S441, D10S1248, and D22S1045) to their existing European Standard Set of seven STRs (TH01, vWA, FGA, D8S1179, D18S51, D21S11, a ...

-Carolyn R Hill, John M Butler, Peter M Vallone
+Carolyn R Steffen, John M Butler, Peter M Vallone

 Multiplex polymerase chain reaction (PCR) has become the standard in forensic testing.
 Currently there are two commercial multiplex PCR amplification kits available that simultaneously amplify 16 short tandem repeat (STR) loci that include the 13 FB ...

-Peter M Vallone, Carolyn R Hill, John M Butler
+Peter M Vallone, Carolyn R Steffen, John M Butler

 Current forensic DNA typing is conducted in approximately eight to ten hours with steps including DNA extraction, quantitation, polymerase chain reaction (PCR) amplification of multiple short tandem repeat (STR) loci, capillary electrophoresis separa ...